Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/helpers/focus-ring.md

 <summary>See Bootstrap example(s) that are incompatible with Orange Design System.</summary>
 <br>
 {{< design-callout-alert >}}
-This helper should not be used because the rendering provided in the following examples does not exist in the Orange Design System specifications.
+This helper should not be used because the rendering provided in the following examples does not respect in the Orange Design System specifications.
 {{< /design-callout-alert >}}

 {{< example >}}